PUSH ENTERTAINMEPUSH ENTERTAINMENT LIMITED

-As referred to in section 5 above, several of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will, in limited circumstances, involve a transfer of data outside the UK (as well as the EU).
+As referred to in section 5 above, several of our external third parties are based outside the UK so their processing of your personal data will, in limited circumstances, involve a transfer of data outside the UK (as well as the EU).

-- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
-For further details, see – European Commission: Adequacy of the protection of personal data in non-EU countries at https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/adequacy-protection-personal-data-non-eu-countries_en
+- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data.
+This will include countries in the EEA.
+For further details please contact us.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.